 A memorial will be held for the hospital worker later in the week, and an inquest into her death is also due to open in the next few days.

-on Monday, that they were "gutted and heartbroken" over the tragedy.
+The two DJs who staged the prank said, during an emotional interview shown on Australian TV on Monday, that they were "gutted and heartbroken" over the tragedy.
 The company which owns the station, Southern Cross Austereo, has cancelled their Christmas party, saying it would be "inappropriate" under the circumstances.

 The Duchess of Cambridge is currently resting at Kensington Palace as she recovers from hyperemesis gravidarum.
 The pregnanct royal has pulled out of attending the royal unveiling of The Hobbit - Prince William will attend solo.
 A spokesman for St James's Palace said: "Kate will not attend The Hobbit premiere tomorrow evening and will continue to rest privately."